vitorjusto/Climb-To-The-Top-Of-Ice-Tower/README.md

 you can play [here](https://vitorjusto.itch.io/climb-to-the-top-of-ice-tower)!!!

 ## Objective
-Climb to the top of ice tower
+Climb to the top of the ice tower

 ## Controls
 - Left/Right Arrows Key : Move